Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval

-samples are sufficient for \ac{ESP} to produce a good estimate falling into the $\delta$-neighborhood of $\x$ without any assumption on $x_{(k)}$.
+which is sufficient for ESP to produce a good estimate falling into the $\delta$-neighborhood of $\x$ without any assumption on $x_{(k)}$.
 However, this result only achieves the optimal bound~\eqref{eq:klogn} for a restrictive class of signals, i.e., those with a single dominant entry where $s(1)=\Theta(1)$.
 This limitation motivates the development of algorithms that can achieve optimal sample complexity for a broader class of signals.

-In this paper, we develop the \acf{gESP} algorithm to address this challenge.
-Specifically, gESP selects {\it an index set} rather than a single index in its first step (i.e., \textbf{Step 1} in Table~\ref{alg:gESP}).
+In this paper, we develop the generalized Exponential Spectral Pursuit (gESP) algorithm to address this challenge.
+Specifically, gESP selects {\it an index set} rather than a single index in its first step (i.e., \textbf{Step 1} in \Cref{alg:gESP}).
 This key modification allows gESP to achieve the optimal sample complexity for a much broader class of signals.
 Specifically, it relaxes the condition for optimality from the restrictive $s(1)=\Theta(1)$ to the more general $s(\ceiling{\sqrt{k}})=\Theta(1)$.
 We show that when the signal structure $s(p)$ is known, gESP produces a $\delta$-neighborhood estimate with

 samples.
 As will be detailed in Section~\ref{sec:dis}, this result is uniformly better than \eqref{ESP-comp}.

 An alternative approach is also provided if we have no access to $s(p)$; see Corollary~\ref{coro:3}.
 In this case, the sample complexity is